victoreeckh/Renewable_Energy_notes/pages/Exam.md

 		- PV #PV_EX
 		  collapsed:: true
 			- What is the difference between bifacial and monofacial PV systems?
+				- Monofacial PV panels are the traditional and most common type of solar panels.
+They consist of a single layer of photovoltaic cells mounted on a supporting structure.
+These panels are designed to capture sunlight only from one side, usually the front or top surface of the panel.
+The front surface is where the active photovoltaic material is located, which converts sunlight into electricity.
+The back surface of a monofacial panel typically consists of a protective layer and a backing material
 			- Why is it difficult to estimate the production of these systems?
 			- What is the typical gain of this bifacial module compared to a monofacial?
 What is the reason of these gain?
 		- Biofuels #Biofuels_EX